Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Introduction

-We will show in the present study that removing substructures for an assumed spherical symmetry is significantly affecting the shape of the gas density distribution and should therefore be carefully be taken into account in the systematics of the extracted profiles.
-In particular, in Sect.~\ref{sec:gasDensity} we will show that the analysis of the principal axis of the mass tensor describing the matter distribution depends on the presence of substructures, and therefore on the choice of the substructure removal technique.
-In Sect.~\ref{sec:potential} we demonstrate that the potential distribution can be described by a simple morphology and that the fits of potential isocontours is robust against the representation of data.
-We then discuss in Sect.~\ref{sec:disc} and conclude in Sect.~\ref{sec:conc}.
+\chn{Here} we investigate the three-dimensional shapes of \chn{a statistical sample of simulated galaxy clusters drawn from a cosmological hydrodynamic simulation}. \chn{This includes a “reference sample” of 32 relaxed clusters, for which we explore several parameters of our shape determination methods, and an additional sample of 53 non-relaxed clusters, for which we measure shapes with the best working set of parameters.} We show that removing substructures for an assumed spherical symmetry is significantly affecting the shape of the gas density distribution and should therefore be carefully taken into account in the systematics of the extracted mass profiles.
+In particular, in Sect.~\ref{sec:results_relaxed} we show that the analysis of the principal axes of the gas density distribution is heavily affected by the presence of fluctuations and \chn{by} the specific choice of substructure removal technique, even for relaxed clusters.
+We demonstrate that the distribution of the gravitational potential, in contrast, can be described by a \ch{simpler} morphology and that fitting the potential isocontours is much more robust against \chn{the presence of local fluctuations and perturbations.
+We also note that differences in methodical details, such as the definition of the integration domain, have a smaller impact on the potential due to its simple geometry.} The gravitational potential contains all relevant information on the cluster morphology and can be related straightforwardly to a large number of multi-wavelength observables including X-ray, SZ, gravitational lensing and galaxy kinematics, which allow for a joint reconstruction of cluster potentials \citep{konrad13,sarli14,tchernin15,stock2015,majer16}.
+We discuss our results and their implications in Sect.~\ref{sec:disc} and conclude with the advantages of using the gravitational potential in Sect.~\ref{sec:conc}.